nazaroffag/myProjects/README.md

 1. custom input range (props + emit)

 2. table component.
 Filter by first name.
-Click on a row to show icons (go to the user page + delete user)
+Click on a row to show icons (go to the user page + delete user) Added form: Add new user

+Need to update:

+- change userList to a global variable to save the state of the table (use Vuex)
+- add
+- add input validation

+////////////////////////////////////

 ## Project setup